 Hacking the Windows Admin Password:

 You can do this with a small tool called Offline NT Password & Registry Editor.
-This utility works offline, that means you need to shut down your computer and boot off your using a floppy disk, CD or USB device (such as pen drive).
+This utility works offline, that means you need to shut down and boot off your computer using a floppy disk, CD or USB device (such as pen drive).
 The tool has the following features:

 - You do not need to know the old password to set a new one.